Foreign Trade Zone

 THE FOREIGN-TRADE ZONE (FTZ) PROGRAM was created by the U.S. government to facilitate international trade and increase the global competitiveness of U.S.-based companies.
 The program, which has existed since the 1930s, continues to thrive and change to better meet the needs of American companies in the global economy.

-The Port Authority has been designated as Foreign Trade Zone (FTZ) #231, which includes sites located at the Port of Stockton, Rough and Ready Island and the Stockton Municipal Airport.
+The Port Authority has been designated as Foreign Trade Zone (FTZ) #231, which includes sites located at the Port of Stockton, the West Complex and the Stockton Municipal Airport.
 The zone offers users special advantages.
 For example, customs duties on imported goods entering the FTZ can be delayed until the cargo is removed from the zone.
 No duty is paid if the merchandise is exported directly from the zone.

 What are the Benefits of FTZ?

 - Imports may be held in a FTZ without paying customs.

 - Users can pay the duty rate of the component material or the duty rate of the merchandize produced from component material.

 - Customs are not paid in merchandize that is exported from a zone.

 - Duties are reduced or eliminated on materials that are defective, damaged, wasted or scraped.

 - Merchandize may be exported, transported and returned without paying duties.